MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

 For WebAssembly (Wasm) memory inspection, the process is similar to inspecting JavaScript memory.

-1. Open the Wasm test site [http://memory-inspector.glitch.me/demo-wasm.html](http://memory-inspector.glitch.me/demo-wasm.html). <!-- To do item: copy to Microsoft Repo and reference there -->
+1. Open the Wasm test site [Inspect Wasm memories (Memory in Wasm)](http://memory-inspector.glitch.me/demo-wasm.html). <!-- To do item: copy to Microsoft Repo and reference there -->

 1. Open DevTools by pressing `F12` or `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).